 But let’s not deflect from the defensive inconsistency.
 Excuses are off the table.
 Teams, especially Cleveland need time to gel, but Friday night’s showing was indicative of a team that has rested on James’ shoulders for far too long.

-Despite being just his seventh game back from a *cough* *wheeze* injury, Markelle Fultz began the night by putting Cleveland’s defense on trial.
+Despite being just his seventh game back from an injury, Markelle Fultz began the night by putting Cleveland’s defense on trial.
 In no fewer than three occasions Fultz left the wine-and-gold gazing upwards wondering whose responsibility it was to guard the rim and questioning why he wasn’t there.

 In the process of giving up 60 points in the paint, and 132 on the night, Cleveland’s defense, or lack thereof, also yielded the third seed to a team that won just 28 games last year.
 Still, silver linings are aplenty in the presence of LeBron.
 Cleveland is a remarkably solid team given at least one day’s rest, boasting a 32-15 record.
 Back-to-backs are non-existent in the NBA’s playoff formula, giving the Cavs the chance to regroup before sleep walking on defense.